oktadev/okta-blog/_source/_posts/2022-08-15-spring-boot-crud-update.md

 Client ID: 0oa5rdbh01J0293u209
 ```

-Copy the client ID and issuer URI somewhere.
+Copy the client ID and issuer URI somewhere safe.
 You'll need them for both the client and resource server applications.

 ## Bootstrap the Spring Boot app using Spring Initializr